randalvance/randal-tech/blogPosts/lets-learn-graphql.md

   }
 }
 ```
+A GraphQL operation starts with what type of operation it is, `query`, `mutation`, or `subscription`.
+It is then followed by an optional operation name, in our example, it's `MyFirstQuery`.
+Following that is a block of code called a *Selection Set*.

 A typical implementation of a GraphQL client performs an HTTP `POST` to a single endpoint.
 Which means, you can use whatever REST client to perform a GraphQL query.
 This includes `curl`, `Postman`, or the `fetch` API.
 But a typical scenario is using a GraphQL client such as [Apollo Client](https://www.apollographql.com/docs/react/api/core/ApolloClient/) or [Relay](https://relay.dev/).

 ## GraphQL Response